ArctosDB/documentation-wiki/_documentation/coordinates.markdown

 `DarwinCore2=GeoreferenceVerificationStatus`

+## Verification Status

-**Verification Status:** A categorical description of the extent to which the georeference has been verified to represent the location where the specimen or observation was collected.
+ A categorical description of the extent to which the georeference has been verified to represent the location where the specimen or observation was collected.
 [Vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctverificationstatus "Verification Status")